Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 AWS **Administrator** role is required for granting Cloudneeti application access rights to AWS account(s).
 The administrator must have enough permissions to create a role as a trusted entity with the [SecurityAudit access policy.](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_security-auditor)

 ### Request Cloudneeti AWS account ID
-Request Cloudneeti to provide the Cloudneeti AWS account ID.
-This is a mandatory field to create a role as a trusted entity with the SecurityAudit access policy.
+**Note:**<br>`Request Cloudneeti to provide the Cloudneeti AWS account ID.
+This is a mandatory field to create a role as a trusted entity with the SecurityAudit access policy.`

-## Create an AWS role for Cloudneeti
+## STEP 1: Create an AWS role for Cloudneeti
 The following steps are executed by AWS **Administrator** role.
 AWS role for Cloudneeti can be created manually or using an automated script.

 ### Manual